How to Plan the Trip to Grand Canyon West Rim Solo

 {{This post might contain affiliate links.
 If you use any of these links to buy a product, I will earn a small commission at no additional cost to you}}.
 Read my full disclosure for more details.

-I always have the same situation where I can’t go to the places by myself, but this time I’ve decided to look for affordable tours and give them a try.
+I always have the same situation where I can’t go to some places by myself, but this time, I’ve decided to look for affordable tours and give them a try, as it was the best way to see the Grand Canyon in one day solo.
+I chose the Grand Canyon West Rim.

 How to Plan the Trip to Grand Canyon West Rim Solo

-Grand Canyon Vacation Planning Tip #1
+Grand Canyon Tip #1

 1. Check the Availability and Business Hours